romrawinjp/romrawinjp.github.io/content/posts/projects/gratitude_log.md

 > `Feb 25, 2024` I heard people saying ___ these days.
 Even I couldn't accept that right now, but that means a lot to me.

 > There is nothing else to do but to embrace where you find yourself. -- p.
 105, Don't Worry.
 A book, borrowed from Ying (She handed me the book when I need to read it the most.
 How did she know that!?).
-This might be the time I needed the most in my life.
+This might be the time I needed the most in my life to think and to find who I really am.